Skip to content

 Implementation will be in two phases:

-1. Pluggable filter abstraction: Trait definitions (FilterPolicy, FilterBuilder, Filter, PrefixExtractor), refactor the existing bloom filter as the default BloomFilterPolicy, SST format changes (filter_version, composite filter block), and refactoring the write/read paths to use the pluggable filter policies with AND-logic evaluation.
+1. Pluggable filter abstraction: Trait definitions (FilterPolicy, FilterBuilder, Filter, PrefixExtractor), refactor the existing bloom filter as the default BloomFilterPolicy, SST format changes (filter_format enum, composite filter block), and refactoring the write/read paths to use the pluggable filter policies with AND-logic evaluation.
 Breaking config change: filter_bits_per_key removed from Settings; with_filter_policies added to DbBuilder / CompactorBuilder.

 2. Prefix bloom filter: Add prefix_extractor and whole_key_filtering to BloomFilterPolicy.
 Wire the prefix through the read path so each SST’s filters can be probed with FilterQuery::Prefix before opening.
 Skip SSTs where any filter rejects the prefix.